INTERNATIONAL DIVORCE PLANNING

-People with assets and international connections who are contemplating a divorce, as well as the spouses of such people, should first consult us for Strategic International Divorce Planning™ advice.
+People with assets and international connections who are contemplating a divorce, as well as the spouses of such people, should consider the advisability of obtaining sensible and knowledgeable strategic international divorce planning advice.

 The difference between one divorce jurisdiction and another is far larger than the difference between a soccer team playing at home or away.
 It is instead a difference between playing one soccer game at home and some totally different game with totally different rules away.